CodeWarrior/ThemeKit/README.md

 Greater goal is to reach something that is capable of rendering a variety of different UI elements from simple and small JSON descriptions which can be created by hand or using a simple plugin for Photoshop.

+As ThemeKit is in very early development, all feedback is highly encouraged, you can find me on [twitter.com/henrinormak](http://twitter.com/henrinormak, "Twitter")

 #JSON format

 ThemeKit uses JSON to describe the views being rendered.
 The format is simple and mimics the syntax of CSS.